The operational meaning of min- and max-entropy: Conclusions

 \subsubsection{Acknowledgments}

-RK acknowledges support by NSA under ARO contract no.~W911NF-05-1-0294 and by NSF under contract no.~PHY-0456720.
+RK acknowledges support by NSF grants PHY-0456720 and PHY-0803371.
 CS is supported by EU fifth framework project QAP IST 015848 and the NWO VICI project 2004-2009.
+RR acknowledges support from the Swiss National Science Foundation (grant no.~200021-119868).

 {}